Demographics of sexual orientation

 Obtaining precise numbers on the demographics of sexual orientation is difficult for a variety of reasons, including the nature of the research questions.
 Most of the studies on sexual orientation rely on self-reported data, which may pose challenges to researchers because of the subject matter's sensitivity.
-The studies tend to pose two sets of questions.
-One set examines self-report data of same-sex sexual experiences and attractions, while the other set examines self-report data of personal identification as homosexual or bisexual.
-Overall, fewer research subjects identify as homosexual or bisexual than report having had sexual experiences or attraction to a person of the same sex.
+Some studies examine self-reported data on same-sex sexual experiences, while other studies examine self-reported identification as homosexual, heterosexual or bisexual.
+Overall, fewer research subjects identify as homosexual or bisexual, than report having had sexual experiences or attraction to a person of the same sex.
 Survey type, questions and survey setting may affect the respondents' answers.

-This article lists demographic studies of sexual orientation from different countries.
-Tables comparing several cities' population numbers are also included below.